Online Cardholder not Present payments in the European Economic Area (EEA) are changing

 It means customers may be asked for two different pieces of information from the following categories when making purchases online:

 SCA must be used for all remote electronic transactions unless an exemption applies.
-Exemptions include, low-value payments (equal to/below €30 with further conditions applying), reoccurring transactions (of the same amount) and transactions with trusted beneficiaries (white listing).
+Exemptions include (but are not limited to), Transaction Risk Analysis (TRA), low-value payments (equal to/below €30 with further conditions applying), reoccurring transactions and transactions with trusted beneficiaries (white listing).